Tresor11/Coding-Challenges/README.md

 # Coding-Challenges
-This repository contains solutions to common coding challenges; the solutions are implemented either in Ruby or JavaScript.
+This repository contains solutions to some common coding challenges; the solutions are implemented either in Ruby or JavaScript.
+Problems are taken from Hackerrank and leetcode